Adam-Diehl/uiuc_ie_pipeline_fine_grained/README.md

 This is forked from [the original repository](https://github.com/limanling/uiuc_ie_pipeline_fine_grained), see documentation there for additional details.

 ### Changelog
+- 2020-12-04: Uploaded a python script for postprocessing the output of the en_full pipeline and converting it into a formatted CSV that is easily read into a graph database.
+Only dependency is Pandas (and the output data from the pipeline).
+See postprocessing folder.
 - 2020-12-04: Fixed an issue with hardcoded GPU parameters to let the script run on single GPU devices.

 ## Requirements